Anastasia520/Smarkets-Test-Task/README.md

 ## Style

-MUI is used for styling.
+MUI is used for styling.\

+## CORS
-https://cors-anywhere.herokuapp.com/ is used to bypass CORS.
+https://cors-anywhere.herokuapp.com/ is used to bypass CORS.\

 ## Available Scripts